ProfessorBrunner/crowdsource/CrowdsourceWebApp/README.md

 The main aim for the project was to enable more general crowdsourcing experiments where there is a Interactive GUI for both data presentation and classification gathering.
 As a result, in this project, we developed an entirely new user interface to enable a human user to easily view, identify, and tag features within an experiment setup through this platform.

+## Main Attractions
-The Admin can be able to setup any croudsource experiment based on images, videos etc.
+1. The Admin can be able to setup any croudsource experiment based on images, videos etc.
-In Addition, user will be able to select pre-assigned labels, as well as enter free-form text to describe unusual or interesting classes in the corresponding experiment.
+2. In Addition, user will be able to select pre-assigned labels, as well as enter free-form text to describe unusual or interesting classes in the corresponding experiment.

 ## Technologies Used